ArcadyRob/polar-dash/README.md

 > # Polar-Dash: 🎃 Hacktoberfest 2023 Project 👻

-Welcome, Arcady colleagues, to the "Polar-Dash" Hacktoberfest 2023 project! 🚀
+Welcome, Arcadians, to the "Polar-Dash" Hacktoberfest 2023 project! 🚀

 ## Table of Contents